 Creating your own onion powder is as easy as 1.
 2. 3.

-- Put your fully dried and conditioned minced onion pieces into a grinder of your choice.
+- Put your fully dried and conditioned minced onion pieces into a grinder of your choice (a coffee grinder, bullet blender or blender).

 - Pulse until a powder forms.